haosulab/ManiSkill/README.md

 Thus we recommend that, after you convert actions into different control modes, implement your custom environment wrappers for observation processing.
 After this, use another script to render and save the corresponding post-processed visual demonstrations.
 [ManiSkill2-Learn](https://github.com/haosulab/ManiSkill2-Learn) has included such observation processing wrapper and demonstration conversion script (with multi-processing), so we recommend referring to the repo for more details.

-## ManiSkill 2022 Challenge
+## ManiSkill2 Challenge

-The ManiSkill 2022 challenge is an ongoing competition using the ManiSkill2 benchmark.
+The ManiSkill2 challenge is an ongoing competition using the ManiSkill2 benchmark.
 See our [website](https://sapien.ucsd.edu/challenges/maniskill/2022/) for additional competition details and follow the [getting started](https://sapien.ucsd.edu/challenges/maniskill/2022#getting-started) section to learn how to compete.

 To create a submission for the competition, follow [the instructions on our wiki](https://github.com/haosulab/ManiSkill2/wiki/Participation-Guidelines) on how to create a submission and submit it to the leaderboard.